Mirzakhani's work on earthquake flow: Preliminaries

 and

 \end{lem}

 Both estimates are extremely soft, and use only the fact that a differentiable function on a compact set is Lipschitz \cite[Lemma 1.2]{K}.

 Consider two unit tangent vectors $w_0, w$ in $T^1 \bH$ that do not lie on the lamination.
-We consider two discrete laminations $\lambda, \lambda'$ that both approximate the given lamination.
-We need to show that the corresponding earthquakes that fix $w_0$ do almost the same thing to $w$.
+We consider two discrete measured laminations $\lambda, \lambda'$ that both approximate the given measured lamination. \emph{We need to show that the earthquakes corresponding to $\lambda$ and $\lambda'$ that fix $w_0$ do almost the same thing to $w$.} If we can do this, up to small details we will have shown that earthquakes are well defined on $\bH$.

-For each discrete approximation ($\lambda$ or $\lambda'$), there is a totally ordered set of geodesics separating the basepoints of $w_0$ and $w$.
+For each discrete approximation ($\lambda$ or $\lambda'$), there is a finite, totally ordered set of geodesics separating the basepoints of $w_0$ and $w$.
 Only these geodesics and their measures are relevant to understanding the effect of the earthquake on $w$.

-Both discrete laminations gives measures $m_i$, respectively $m_i'$, to unit tangent vectors $v_i$, respectively $v_i'$, linearly ordered along the arc.
+Consider the geodesic arc from the basepoint of $w_0$ to the basepoint of $w$.
+Consider also the finite sequence $v_i$ (respectively $v_i'$) of unit tangent vectors based at the intersections of $\lambda$ (respectively $\lambda'$) with this arc that point along $\lambda$ (respectively $\lambda'$).
+Let $m_i$ (respectively $m_i'$) be the measure (weight) of the geodesic of $\lambda$ (respectively $\lambda'$) along which $v_i$ (respectively $v_i'$) points.

+We now qualitatively outline a quantitative argument in \cite{K}.
 Let us divide the arc in to small chunks (subintervals).
-Using the first estimate above, we can assume that the two discrete measures give exactly the same mass to each chunk.
-They must give almost the same mass, and getting rid of a tiny bit of mass won't change the effect of the earthquake much.
+Using the first estimate above, we can reduce to the case that the two discrete measures give exactly the same mass to each chunk.
+This is because they must give almost the same mass to each chunk, and getting rid of a tiny bit of mass won't change the effect of the earthquake on $w$ much.

-On each chunk, we replace all the $v_i$ in that chunk with a single vector close to all of them, and we earthquake in the that vector with the corresponding amount of mass.
+On each chunk, we replace all the $v_i$ in that chunk with a single vector close to all of them, and we earthquake in that vector with the corresponding amount of mass.
 The estimates above show that the collective effect of all of these changes is small, so this gives that the difference of the two earthquakes applied to $w$ is small.
-Hence, earthquakes are well-defined.
+Hence, the earthquakes in $\lambda$ and $\lambda'$ do almost the same thing to $w$.
+So earthquakes are well defined.

+\bold{Equivariance (back to surfaces).} If the measured lamination is invariant by a Fuchsian group, the earthquake map will be equivariant by a representation of this Fuchsian group, whose image will be a new Fuchsian group.
+This new Fuchsian group can be seen as the earthquake of the first Fuchsian group.

 We end by being more explicit about how to get the Fuchsian group representing $E_\lambda(\bH/\Gamma)$ from $\Gamma$.
 Pick a $w_0\in T_1 \bH$ not on $\tilde\lambda$.
 For each $\gamma\in \Gamma$, we consider the earthquake that fixes $w_0$, and pick $\rho(\gamma)$ such that the image of $\gamma(w_0)$ under this earthquake is $\rho(\gamma)w_0$.
 This is easily seen to be a homomorphism, and we define $E_\lambda(\bH/\Gamma)= \bH/\rho(\Gamma)$.
 The homomorphism $\rho$ directly defines a marking on $\bH/\rho(\Gamma)$ from a marking on $\bH/\Gamma$, so we get that earthquakes are well-defined on Teichm\"uller space.